yashoda11/Pre-Placement-Training-Program/DSA-Assignment/13-Assignment - Linked List/03-Question/readme.md

 The first 3 elements are 1,2,3 are reversed first and then elements 4,5 are reversed.
 Hence, the resultant linked list is 3->2->1->5->4.
 ```

+**Analysis :&**
+- The code defines a Node class to represent each node in the linked list.
+- The reverseInGroups function reverses the linked list in groups of k nodes.
+- The displayList function is used to display the linked list before and after the reversal.